High School Essay Contest

 5. A student’s teacher and parents are encouraged to help with the research and to comment on essay drafts, but the student must produce the paper.
 We ask that the name of the teacher responsible for the student’s participation be provided on the Entry Form.

-If a teacher would like a member of the Board of the Churchill Society to speak to students about Churchill, please call Ted Martin at (504) 284-8578.
+If a teacher would like a member of the Board of the Churchill Society to speak to students about Churchill, please call Ben Capshaw at (504) 957-4999.

 The Society will be happy to provide books on Churchill to a participating school, if requested.

-Besides information bearing on the Topic that might be found elsewhere, be sure to study the material under “About Churchill” on this website
+Besides information bearing on the Topic that might be found elsewhere, be sure to study the material under “About Churchill” and “Background Material” pages on this website.

 1. Be sure of your facts before you write something that is wrong – like the country in which something took place, or the role that Churchill played.